pavkids84-dev/cloud-infrastructure-labs/kubernetes/README.md

 Container Clustering
 ```

-Kubernetes extends these concepts from host-level container operation into cluster orchestration.
+Kubernetes extends these concepts from host-level operation into cluster-level orchestration.

 ---